a-ntw/ntucLH/mESpring/42-security-rest/readme.md

 Specific subjects you will gain experience with:

-Spring Security and the WebSecurityConfigurerAdapter You will be using the 42-security-rest project.
+Spring Security and the `WebSecurityConfigurerAdapter` You will be using the *42-security-rest* project.

 Estimated time to complete: 45 minutes.

-Use Case
+### Use Case
-Implement authentication and authorization against REST application Quick Instructions
+Implement authentication and authorization against REST application
+### Quick Instructions
 If you are already knowledgeable with the lesson concepts, you may consider jumping right to the code, and execute the lab by following the embedded TODO comments (tasks).
 Instructions on how to view them are here.

 If you aren’t sure, try the TODO instructions first and refer to the lab instructions by TODO number (below) if you need more help.

-Instructions
+### Instructions
 The RestWsApplication you built in the previous lab is not secured.
 You are going to secure it through authentication and authorization.

-Explore default behaviour of Spring Boot Security TODO-01 : Verify the presence of Spring security dependencies
+### Explore default behaviour of Spring Boot Security
+#### TODO-01 : Verify the presence of Spring security dependencies

-When Spring Boot sees spring-boot-starter-security on the classpath, it will set up default authentication and authorization - it will set up a single user and all endpoints are secured.
+When Spring Boot sees `spring-boot-starter-security` on the classpath, it will set up default authentication and authorization - it will set up a single user and all endpoints are secured.

-The spring-security-test dependency provides testing support.
+The `spring-security-test` dependency provides testing support.

-TODO-02a : Observe the default security behaviour of the Spring Boot application using a browser
+#### TODO-02a : Observe the default security behaviour of the Spring Boot application using a browser

 Spring Boot application relies on Spring Security’s content-negotiation strategy to determine whether to use Basic authentication or Form-based authentication.

 When you are using a browser, Spring Boot application will use Form-based authentication.

-Using Chrome Incognito browser, access http://localhost:8080/accounts and observe that a login page gets displayed
+* Using Chrome Incognito browser, access http://localhost:8080/accounts and observe that a login page gets displayed

-Enter user in the Username field and Spring Boot generated password into the Password field and verify that the accounts get displayed (If the browser keeps displaying the login page, make sure to use Chrome Incognito browser.)
+* Enter user in the Username field and Spring Boot generated password into the Password field and verify that the accounts get displayed (If the browser keeps displaying the login page, make sure to use Chrome Incognito browser.)

 Password output to stdout

 Figure 1: Password output to stdout

-Access http://localhost:8080/logout and click Log out button
+* Access http://localhost:8080/logout and click Log out button

-TODO-02b : Observe the default security behaviour of the Spring Boot application using curl command
+#### TODO-02b : Observe the default security behaviour of the Spring Boot application using curl command

-When you are sending a REST request using curl command, Spring Boot application will use Basic authentication.
+When you are sending a REST request using `curl` command, Spring Boot application will use Basic authentication.

 When you are sending a REST request without valid username/password pair, the application will respond with 401 Unauthorized.

-Open a terminal window
+* Open a terminal window
-Run "curl -i localhost:8080/accounts" and observe 401 Unauthorized response Run "curl -i -u user:<Spring-Boot-Generated-Password> localhost:8080/accounts" and observe a successful response Enable Web Security
+* Run "curl -i localhost:8080/accounts" and observe 401 Unauthorized response
+* Run "curl -i -u user:<Spring-Boot-Generated-Password> localhost:8080/accounts" and observe a successful response
+### Enable Web Security
 Spring Boot's default setup is deliberately minimal.
 It is not intended for production.
-Instead you should configure you own security rules using a class that extends WebSecurityConfigurerAdapter class.
+Instead you should configure you own security rules using a class that extends `WebSecurityConfigurerAdapter` class.

-TODO-03 : Import security configuration class
+#### TODO-03 : Import security configuration class

-The SecurityConfig class, which is located under config package, needs to be explicitly imported since it will not be found through component-scanning from the accounts package.
+The `SecurityConfig` class, which is located under `config` package, needs to be explicitly imported since it will not be found through component-scanning from the `accounts` package.

-Configure authentication and authorization
+### Configure authentication and authorization
 Since Web security is enabled, we are ready to configure authentication and authorization.

-TODO-04 : Configure authorization
+#### TODO-04 : Configure authorization

 The most common form of authorization (access control) is through the usage of roles.

-You are going define 3 roles - USER, ADMIN, and SUPERADMIN with the following access control rules:
+You are going define 3 roles - `USER`, `ADMIN`, and `SUPERADMIN` with the following access control rules:

-Allow DELETE on the /accounts resource (or any sub-resource) for "SUPERADMIN" role only Allow POST or PUT on the /accounts resource (or any sub-resource) for "ADMIN" or "SUPERADMIN" role only Allow GET on the /accounts resource (or any sub-resource) for all roles - "USER", "ADMIN", "SUPERADMIN" TODO-05 : Configure authentication
+* Allow DELETE on the /accounts resource (or any sub-resource) for "SUPERADMIN" role only
+* Allow POST or PUT on the /accounts resource (or any sub-resource) for "ADMIN" or "SUPERADMIN" role only
+* Allow GET on the /accounts resource (or any sub-resource) for all roles - "USER", "ADMIN", "SUPERADMIN"
+#### TODO-05 : Configure authentication

-Here you are going to set up in-memory UserDetailsService and define three users with corresponding set of roles assigned.
+Here you are going to set up in-memory `UserDetailsService` and define three users with corresponding set of roles assigned.

-user/user with USER role
+* `user/user` with `USER` role
+* `admin/admin` with `USER` and `ADMIN` roles
+* `superadmin/superadmin` with `USER`, `ADMIN`, and `SUPERADMIN`
-admin/admin with USER and ADMIN roles superadmin/superadmin with USER, ADMIN, and SUPERADMIN TODO-06a : Perform security testing against MVC layer
+#### TODO-06a : Perform security testing against MVC layer

 Now You are going to test if the security configuration works against MVC layer using @WebMvcTest and @WithMockUser annotations.

 The tests covers the following scenarios:

-Using an invalid user credential to perform any operation should result in 401 Unauthorized response Using USER role, you can only perform read operation Using ADMIN role, you can perform create/update operation Using SUPERADMIN role, you can perform delete operation Most tests already provided.
+* Using an invalid user credential to perform any operation should result in `401 Unauthorized` response
+* Using USER role, you can only perform read operation
+* Using ADMIN role, you can perform create/update operation
+* Using SUPERADMIN role, you can perform delete operation Most tests already provided.
 Make sure you understand what each test is meant to verify.

-TODO-06b: Write a test that verifies that a user with USER role is not permitted to perform create operation
+#### TODO-06b: Write a test that verifies that a user with USER role is not permitted to perform create operation

 This is an opportunity for you to write a simple security test code.

-TODO-07a: Perform security testing against a running server
+#### TODO-07a: Perform security testing against a running server

 Now You are going to test if the security configuration works using end-to-end testing against the applcation running over the embedded server.

 The tests cover the similar set of scenarios mentioned above.

-TODO-07b: Write a test that verifies that user/user is not permitted to create a new Account
+#### TODO-07b: Write a test that verifies that user/user is not permitted to create a new Account

-Retrieve authorities (roles) for the logged-in user Once authentication is successful, security context is being maintained in the ThreadLocal during the processing of a request.
+### Retrieve authorities (roles) for the logged-in user
+Once authentication is successful, security context is being maintained in the ThreadLocal during the processing of a request.

 This allows any method in the call stack in the same thread of execution can access the security context even if the security context is not explicitly passed around as an argument to those methods.